 A conspiracy theory that radiation from 5G towers causes the inception of coronavirus is spreading across the internet resulting in widespread terror regardless of its groundless premise.
 The posts go on to include a series of falsified claims about the conspiracy theory while denying the reality of the virus.
 Luckily, numerous scientists have dismissed the baseless claims about the 5G wireless technology causing COVID-19 like symptoms.
 In truth, 5G, like 4G and other iterations of cellular communications systems, uses an electromagnetic waveform that emits non-ionising radiation.
 Thus, there is no proof that it actually causes diseases such COVID-19, cancer, infertility or anything else.

 The World Health Organization (WHO) also debunked the theory saying that no adverse health effects have been established due to exposure to 5G wireless technology.
 In addition, a myriad number of studies have been conducted over the last decades to assess its potential health risks.
-Truth be told, coronavirus/COVID-19 symptoms can be found in detail on official health organization and government sites and when compared, they bear no similarity or impact to possible health effects stemming from 5G or mobile phone use.
+Truth be told, coronavirus/COVID-19 symptoms can be found in detail on official health organizations and government sites and when compared, they bear no similarity or impact to possible health effects stemming from 5G or mobile phone use.
 Do your research and don’t just share a meme!

 Myth 7: Some Ethnic Groups are Immune to Coronavirus Infection and COVID-19 Disease